sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 One more thing: All custom scripts values will be sent to Graphite, no extra configuration needed!

 ## Using Browsertime
 Everything you can do in Browsertime, you can also do in sitespeed.io.
-Add browsertime to the CLI parameter and it will be passed on to Browsertime.
+Prefixing browsertime to a CLI parameter will pass that parameter on to Browsertime.

 You can check what Browsertime can do [here](https://github.com/sitespeedio/browsertime/blob/master/lib/support/cli.js).

-Say for example that you wanna pass on extra Chrome arguments to Chrome.
+For example you wanna pass on an extra Chrome arguments to Chrome.
 In standalone Browsertime you do that with <code>--chrome.args</code>.
-If you wanna do that in sitespeed.io you add browsertime to the param: <code>--browsertime.chrome.args</code>.
-Yes we know, it is sweat :)
+If you wanna do that through sitespeed.io you just prefix browsertime to the param: <code>--browsertime.chrome.args</code>.
+Yes we know, pretty sweet! :)